Piping/dotfiles/README.md

 - put them under your home folder.
 E.g. `~/.vimrc`

 ## Principle
-- never remove the deault keybinding, applies your knowledge, only enhancements.
+- never remove or replace the deault keybinding, applies your knowledge, only enhancements.
-- compatible across different terminals, distrubutions
+- compatible across different terminals, linux distrubutions, and OS
-- productive and professional.
+- productive and professional
 - minimal redundant information on USER Interface!
-It is clean!
+It is clean while infomative!

 ## VIM
 - Features List